meeeejin/SWE3033-F2021/week3/README.md

 ## Overview

 In this week, you will learn how to measure the hit/miss ratio in MySQL while running the TPC-C benchmark.
 Follow the guide below.
-If you have any questions, don't hesitate to get in touch with me via email (Mijin An / meeeeejin@gmail.com)
+If you have any questions, don't hesitate to contact me via email (Mijin An / meeeeejin@gmail.com)

 > NOTE: This lab is based on the Linux environment.
 If you don't have a Linux machine, use [VirturalBox](https://www.virtualbox.org/).
 (Recommend Ubuntu 18.04)